 Certainly provincial governments have attempted at various times to reduce reliance on imports (from other provinces or from international sources) and build domestic supply for specific commodities, without consideration necessarily of sustainability.
 Examples include the Parti Québecois efforts to increase hog production in the 1970s and 80s, the evolution of the Ontario and BC wine industries, Prairie provincial support (with extensive federal commitment) for the development of an edible canola oil, and Newfoundland's recent efforts to reduce its dependence on imported animal feed.

 But for the most part Canadian governments are currently playing a relatively modest role in the evolution of local/sustainable food systems.
-While environmentally-friendly agriculture production is rhetorically a priority, federal environment pillar provisions under the Agricultural Policy Framework (APF) and Growing Forward represent a relatively small percentage of total federal transfers to farmers (AAFC, 2013).
+While environmentally-friendly agriculture production is rhetorically a priority, federal environment pillar provisions under the Agricultural Policy Framework (APF), Growing Forward (and Canadian Agricultural Partnerships) represent a relatively small percentage of total federal transfers to farmers (AAFC, 2013).
 Little of the programming in this pillar links agri-environmental improvements to fully integrated regional food supply chain approaches.
 Jurisdictionally, local and regional systems are primarily a provincial domain.
 The provinces do participate in environment pillar programming, in addition to offering grant programmes for local infrastructure development, and many offer generic “buy local” marketing and occasional procurement programmes, but few of these initiatives link local with sustainable production.

 A 2009 survey identified only 24 local food procurement policies implemented by public institutions and local governments across the country, some of which also prioritized organic food purchases (CCA, 2009), but the number of programmes was likely underreported given the challenges of such inquiries and they have likely expanded considerably since then.
 The nature of local/sustainable food procurement at sub-national levels is particularly interesting.
 Provinces and the Municipal, Agency, Schools and Hospital (MASH) sector typically procure through food service operators.
 When in place, the requirement for local/sustainable food is usually only a small part of the tendering process and does not have much impact on which firm wins the bid.
 Given the current limited state of local/sustainable development, setting high procurement targets is unrealistic because of insufficient supply, further reducing the overall significance of these provisions on the bid outcome.